 Stay in a Palazzo in Malta

 It oozes history and classicism while being furnished with modern sophistication – the perfect introduction to Malta’s charming UNESCO World Heritage capital city.
-I resided in the Alexander Suite, which was like a mini apartment, complete with a kitchen and lounge area and a harbour view balcony to boot.
+I resided in the Alexander Suite, which was like a mini apartment, complete with a kitchen and lounge area and a harbour view balcony.

 Stay With a Noble Family

-When my friend Alex invited me to stay at his home in the tucked-away village of Zebbug, I had no idea I would be in such a stunning hideaway.
-While the house itself is not noble, his family is – descendants of the Noble family of Testaferrata.
-Generations of Maltese history and closely loved family antiques blanket the 700-year-old property, which even includes a chapel!
+This option is great if you have Maltese connections.
+When my friend invited me to stay at his home in the peaceful village of Zebbug, I had no idea I would be in such a stunning hideaway.
+While the house itself was not a noble Casa, his family is – descendants of the Noble family of Testaferrata.
+Generations of Maltese history and closely loved family antiques blanket the 700-year-old property, which even includes a chapel.

 Visit Palazzo Open to the Public

-Further down Valletta’s main Republic Street, is Casa Rocca Piccola.
-I was first drawn to it after seeing a sign for a tour of the house that included a visit to its ‘World War II Air Raid Shelters’ (Malta being the most bombed place during the war).
+Further down Valletta’s main Republic Street is Casa Rocca Piccola.
+I was first drawn to it after seeing a sign for a tour of the house that included visiting its ‘World War II Air Raid Shelters’ (Malta being the most bombed place in Europe during the war).

 Why Visit Palazzo in Malta?

 In Malta, centuries-old history is still alive in today’s generation.
-Soak up its grandeur, richness and long family lineage while you can, before it ends completely.
+Soak up its grandeur, richness and long family lineage before it ends completely.

 Would you like to live noble while in Malta?
 Which option would you choose?